 - Hallucinogen use disorder: Hallucinogenic drugs alter one’s perception of the world by flooding the brain with neurotransmitters.
 There are many types of hallucinogens, including LSD, ketamine, shrooms, DMT, PCP or “angel dust,” and increasingly, research chemicals.
 Some hallucinogens occur in nature, while others are made in a laboratory.
 While hallucinogens are not considered addictive, it is possible to abuse them to the point that the brain becomes tolerant of them and might crave them compulsively to feel normal.
 In recent years, microdosing hallucinogens to get a mild high has become trendy.
 This can actually cause addiction issues, as the person quickly needs more than a small dose.

-- Inhalant use disorder: Sniffing glue and huffing paint are comedic tropes in pop culture, but these activities are extremely dangerous.
+- Inhalant use disorder: Sniffing glue, huffing paint, and whippits are comedic tropes in pop culture, but these activities are extremely dangerous.
 While some volatile chemicals can cause a mild euphoric effect, this does not last long.
 The substance is much more likely to cause other problems, including heart irregularities, stroke, brain damage, and psychosis.